 Instant Pot/Zavor Pressure Cooker Accessories

-These Instant Pot accessories really come in handy:
+These Instant Pot accessories come in handy:

 - 6-Quart Size Basket (I use it for hard-boiled eggs)

 - Silicone Lid Fits Instant Pot – 6 Quart